riteshbhirud/MixtureOfExperts-playground/README.md

 ---

-*This implementation provides a complete, production-ready foundation for MoE in Julia transformers, ready for integration with existing codebases and future enhancement with dynamic scheduling capabilities.*
+*note: This implementation provides a complete but basic/rough foundation for MoE in Julia transformers, ready for integration with existing codebases and future enhancement with dynamic scheduling capabilities.*